JackBegay/Security-Assessment/README.md

 -Machine with linux running on it<br>
 -Wireshark<br>
 **The 5 W's:** None<br>
 **Notes:** For this entry I took a .pcap file and put it into Wireshark to see the contents inside.
 I used filtering to find specific IP addresses in the packet and details on the packets they were involved in.
 I was able to find source and destination IP addresses, protocol being used, and source and desination ports.
 I also filterd to select traffic based on MAC address to find specfic device's network interface cards sending and receiving packets on the network.
-For these specifc MAC addresses I searched for, I had to find the DNS query they were looking for, which were all for a Google Docs file.<br>
+For these specifc MAC addresses I searched for, I had to find the DNS query they were looking for, which were all for a Google Docs page.<br>
 <br>

 **Date:** February 25th, 2025<br>